Rashik4567/django-react-ecommerce/README.md

-Hello, This is a online store backbone with all the features needed in it.
+## This is a online store backbone with all the features(including payment methodes and seller varifications and more!) needed in it.

 Its based on **Python Django framework** with restful apis with **Django rest framework**.
 The frontend is made with **React, react/cli, create-react-app**. <br />
 Please check the installation steps below to get started.